Pay Stubs for Teens: Beginner Guide to Understanding First Paychecks (2025)

 Why Teens Need Pay Stubs

-• Proof of Income: Pay stubs are often needed when opening a bank account, applying for a credit card, or renting equipment.
+• Proof of Income: Useful when opening a bank account or applying for a student credit card.

 Breaking Down Your First Pay Stub